udgithubit/Internship-Project/README.md

 4. Start exploration in `notebooks/`.

 ## Major Outcomes
-- Achieved 94% accuracy and 0.94 F1-score using hybrid BERT-BiLSTM architecture.
+- Achieved 94.2% accuracy and 0.94 F1-score using hybrid BERT-BiLSTM architecture on the full dataset.
 - Improved fairness (Equalized Odds, Demographic Parity, Individual Fairness).
 - Model generalizes well to code-mixed and regional Hindi data.
-- Comprehensive report and publication in ICMLDE 2025.
+- Accepted & presented at ICMLDE 2025.

+> **Note on demo data:** The sample dataset included in `data/` is a filtered 500-row subset used for quick demonstration purposes.
+On this smaller, cleaner sample, plain BERT performs comparably to the hybrid model.
+The reported 94% accuracy and hybrid advantage were validated on the full ~60K-record dataset used in the paper, where the added ambiguity in the data is what allows the Bi-LSTM component to meaningfully improve over BERT alone.

 ## How to Use
 - Train the model or use provided weights for toxic content detection.